-NRF opposes the settlement because it does little to address high fees charged in the past and nothing to prevent them from rising higher in the future.
-The $7.25 billion figure represents less than three months’ worth of swipe fee collections despite the eight-year period of the lawsuit, and the settlement fails to reform the cartel-like system where Visa and MasterCard set a rigid schedule of swipe fees all banks agree to follow while refusing to negotiate with merchants.
+The proposed credit card settlement does little to address high fees charged in the past and nothing to prevent them from rising in the future.
+The $7.25 billion figure represents less than three months’ worth of swipe fee collections, and the antitrust settlement fails to reform the cartel-like system where Visa and MasterCard set a rigid schedule of swipe fees all banks agree to follow while refusing to negotiate with merchants.
 The proposal does nothing to disclose the hidden fees or otherwise create transparency that would encourage competition.
 And retailers would face a long-term ban on future lawsuits over swipe fees, effectively allowing card industry practices to continue unchallenged.

 Swipe fees are a percentage of the transaction that banks take from retailers each time a credit card is swiped to pay for a purchase, averaging about 2 percent.
-Banks also took a percentage of the transaction for debit cards until October 2011, when they were capped at a flat fee of about 22 cents per transaction under the Dodd-Frank Consumer Protection and Wall Street Reform Act.
+Banks also took a percentage of the transaction for debit cards until October 2011, when they were capped at a flat fee of about 21 cents per transaction (down from an average of about 45 cents) under the Dodd-Frank Consumer Protection and Wall Street Reform Act.
 Before adoption of Dodd-Frank, combined credit card and debit card swipe fees had tripled over the previous decade to reach an estimated $50 billion a year.

 Why it Matters to Retailers